 - Length: 1 inch

-Sterba’s Cory is one of the most desirable and attractive types of cory catfish thanks to their delicate reticulated patterns and bright pectoral spines.
+Sterba’s Cory is one of the most desirable and attractive types of Corydoras catfish thanks to their delicate reticulated patterns and bright pectoral spines.
 They used to be much more expensive but have come down in price over the years thanks to large-scale farming in Asia and Europe.

-- Common Names: Sterba’s Cory
+- Common Names: Sterba’s Cory, Sterbai Cory Catfish

 - Scientific Name: Corydoras Sterbai